SwiftUI WebView

 After waiting several years for this view to arrive, I am not disappointed.
 The SwiftUI team have done a great job of integrating SwiftUI and WebKit with some modernizations that WebKit is still missing.

-If you have any feedback about this article, please contact me using one of the links below or through the Contact page.
-And if you found this useful, please buy me a coffee.
+All the sample code from this article is on GitHub so I encourage you to download it and see how it works.
+Make changes, and please let me know if you find any errors or can suggest improvements using one of the links below or through the Contact page.
+And if you found this article useful, please buy me a coffee.